 University requirements for graduate students traveling abroad

-- Graduate assistants, residents, fellows, and students do not need to register their trip with the university, but international travel insurance is required.
+- Graduate assistants, residents, fellows, and students must register their international travel with the university.
+See the GPSAlliance international travel registry webpage.

 Additional travel abroad resources

 - Visit the Boynton International Travel Clinic to get the vaccines and meds before travel.

 - Book early!
 Alternately, you can visit another travel clinic in the Twin Cities and be reimbursed for the visit.

 - Go to the CDC website has health-related resources listed by country.